His name on stimulus checks, Trump sends a gushing letter to 90 million people

-If the money went to the wrong person, came in the wrong amount, or didn’t arrive at all — all scenarios that have befallen taxpayers in recent weeks — the government is giving them proof of its intent.
+If the money went to the wrong person, came in the wrong amount or didn’t arrive at all — all scenarios that have befallen taxpayers in recent weeks — the government is giving them proof of its intent.

-But in classic Trump style, the letters now arriving in mailboxes across the country carry no shortage of brio, underscoring the president’s penchant to personalize his administration’s response to the pandemic.
+But in classic Trump style, the letters now arriving in mailboxes across the country carry no shortage of brio, underscoring the president’s penchant for personalizing his administration’s response to the pandemic.

-“My Fellow American,” begins the letter, on a copy of White House letterhead, arriving in an envelope from the Treasury Department and the Internal Revenue Service from Austin, Tex.
-“Our great county is experiencing an unprecedented public health and economic challenge as a result of the global coronavirus pandemic.
+“My Fellow American,” begins the letter, on a copy of White House letterhead, arriving in an envelope from the Treasury Department and the IRS from Austin.
+“Our great country is experiencing an unprecedented public health and economic challenge as a result of the global coronavirus pandemic.
 Our top priority is your health and safety.”

 “As we wage total war on this invisible enemy,” Trump continues, “we are also working around the clock to protect hardworking Americans like you from the consequences of the economic shutdown.”

-Trump thanks a bipartisan Congress for fast-tracking $2.2 trillion in economic relief, announces the amount of the check the recipient is getting, and ends by waxing eloquent about America — sliding just to edge of his famous campaign slogan, “Make America Great Again.”
+Trump thanks a bipartisan Congress for fast-tracking $2.2 trillion in economic relief, announces the amount of the check the recipient is getting and ends by waxing eloquent about America — sliding just to the edge of his famous campaign slogan, “Make America Great Again.”

-“Just as we have before, America will triumph yet again — and rise to new heights of greatness,” Trump wrote.
+“Just as we have before, America will triumph yet again — and rise to new heights of greatness,” the president wrote.

-This is the first time a president’s name will appear on millions of paper stimulus checks, which are going out now to people for whom the IRS does not have direct deposit information.
+This is the first time a president’s name is appearing on millions of paper stimulus checks, which are going out now to people for whom the IRS does not have direct-deposit information.

 But previous presidents have sent letters like Trump’s.
-President George W. Bush included his name in letters announcing economic stimulus payments in 2001, when his administration issued tax refund checks following a tax cut package, and 2008, when it issued payments to head off the recession.
+President George W. Bush included his name in letters announcing economic stimulus payments in 2001, when his administration issued tax-refund checks following a tax-cut package, and 2008, when it issued payments to head off the recession.

 Both came from the IRS, addressed “Dear Taxpayer,” and displayed Bush’s name prominently, leading Democrats to cry foul that a government agency was stepping into politicking.

 But the mention was brief, and those letters focused far more than Trump’s on how payments were determined.
-They included details and charts for taxpayers to figure out for themselves whether they were eligible to receive payments, and whether the payments were accurate.
+They included details and charts for taxpayers to figure out for themselves whether they were eligible to receive the money, and whether the payments were accurate.

-Trumps letter offers scant information about the stimulus payments.
-And its tone is rubbing some people the wrong way, particularly since many have had problems accessing the two stimulus portals online, have not received payments or got smaller checks than they are eligible for.
+Trump’s letter offers scant information about the stimulus payments.
+And its tone is rubbing some people the wrong way, particularly because many have had problems accessing the two stimulus portals online, have not received payments or got smaller checks than they are eligible for.

 Some people who contacted The Washington Post about the letter complained that it smacked of politics, with its “The White House, Washington” letterhead.